1966 United States Senate election in Virginia: Results

-Spong's extremely narrow 611-vote victory – the margin was 764 votes in the first count – was received as a major upset and heralded an end to the conservative Byrd Organization's dominance in the Virginia Democratic Party, alongside Armistead L. Boothe's close loss to Byrd junior in the primary for Virginia's other Senate seat.
-Spong was helped by the fact that many conservative voters, after the 1965 gubernatorial election, had already turned to the Republican or Virginia Conservative parties and did not vote in the primary.
+Spong's extremely narrow victory was received as a major upset and, alongside Harry F. Byrd Jr.'s narrow victory in the simultaneous special election primary over Armistead L. Boothe, an end to the Byrd machine's dominance over the Virginia Democratic Party.
+Spong was helped by the fact that many conservative voters had already turned to the Republican or Virginia Conservative parties after the 1965 gubernatorial election and did not vote in the Democratic primary.